Presidency of Richard Nixon: General election

-In addition to Nixon and Humphrey, the race was joined by former Democratic Governor George Wallace of Alabama, a vocal segregationist who ran on the American Independent Party ticket.
+In addition to Nixon and Humphrey, the race was joined by former Democratic governor George Wallace of Alabama, a vocal segregationist who ran on the American Independent Party ticket.
 Wallace held little hope of winning the election outright, but he hoped to deny either major party candidate a majority of the electoral vote, thus sending the election to the House of Representatives, where segregationist congressmen could extract concessions for their support.
 The assassinations of Kennedy and Martin Luther King Jr., combined with disaffection towards the Vietnam War, the disturbances at the Democratic National Convention, and a series of city riots in various cities, made 1968 the most tumultuous year of the decade.
 Throughout the year, Nixon portrayed himself as a figure of stability during a period of national unrest and upheaval.
 He appealed to what he later called the "silent majority" of socially conservative Americans who disliked the 1960s counterculture and the anti-war demonstrators.
 Nixon waged a prominent television advertising campaign, meeting with supporters in front of cameras.
 He promised "peace with honor" in the Vietnam War but did not release specifics of how he would accomplish this goal, resulting in media intimations that he must have a "secret plan".

 Humphrey's polling position improved in the final weeks of the campaign as he distanced himself from Johnson's Vietnam policies.
 Johnson sought to conclude a peace agreement with North Vietnam in the week before the election; controversy remains over whether the Nixon campaign interfered with any ongoing negotiations between the Johnson administration and the South Vietnamese by engaging Anna Chennault, a prominent Chinese-American fundraiser for the Republican party.
 Whether or not Nixon had any involvement, the peace talks collapsed shortly before the election, blunting Humphrey's momentum.

-On election day, Nixon defeated Humphrey by about 500,000 votes43.4% to 42.7%; Wallace received 13.5% of the vote.
+On election day, Nixon defeated Humphrey by about 500,000 votes, 43.4% to 42.7%; Wallace received 13.5% of the vote.
 Nixon secured 301 electoral votes to Humphrey's 191 and 46 for Wallace.
 Nixon gained the support of many white ethnic and Southern white voters who traditionally had supported the Democratic Party, but he lost ground among African American voters.
 In his victory speech, Nixon pledged that his administration would try to bring the divided nation together.
 Despite Nixon's victory, Republicans failed to win control of either the House or the Senate in the concurrent congressional elections.